supertigim/cognito_django_nextjs/README.md

-# cognito_django_nextjs
+# Introduction #
-This project shows how to integrate AWS Cognito into a NextJS and Django (DRF) project.
+This project shows how to integrate AWS Cognito (Hosted UI) into a NextJS and Django (DRF) project.

 ## How to run ##